zaborowm/dsc-modeling-your-data-nyc-ds-career-042219/README.md

 ## Assessing the Model

 When performing an initial assessment of the model you might focus on a number of different perspectives.
 There are metrics assessing the overall accuracy of the model including $r^2$ and mean square error.
 There are also many metrics when analyzing how various features contribute to the overall model.
 These are essential to building a story and intuition behind the model so that educated business strategies can be implemented to optimize the target variable.
-After all, typically you aren't soley interested in predicting a quantity in a blakc box given said information.
-Rather, you would often like to know the underlying influencers and how those can be adjusted in order to increase or decrease the final measured quanity whether it be sales, customer base, costs or risk.
+After all, typically you aren't solely interested in predicting a quantity in a black box given said information.
+Rather, you would often like to know the underlying influencers and how those can be adjusted in order to increase or decrease the final measured quantity whether it be sales, customer base, costs or risk.
 Such metrics would include p-values associated with the various features, comparing models with features removed and investigating potential multicollinearity in the model.
-Muliticollinearity also touches upon checking model assumptions.
+Multicollinearity also touches upon checking model assumptions.
 One underlying intuition motivating the regression model is that the features constitute a *set of levers* which, if appropriately adjusted, account for the target variable.
 The theory then goes that the errors should be simply the cause of noise in our measurements, or smaller unaccounted factors.
 These errors are then assumed to be normally distributed.

 ## Comments on P-Values

 Based on the p-values above, you can see that there are a number of extraneous features.
-Recall that a common signifigance cutoff is 0.05.
+Recall that a common significance cutoff is 0.05.
 The refined model should eliminate these irrelevant features.

 ## Initial Refinement